 Every once in a while, an unusual woodworking commission comes along.
-This recently happened to me when I was asked to turn a cremation urn in the shape of a Shriner fez.
+This recently happened to me when I was asked to turn a cremation urn into the shape of a Shriner fez.
 Here’s the project.
-Hope you can get some ideas and tips for your own projects.
+I hope you can get some ideas and tips for your projects.

 Material Selection.
-Since a fez is red and I’m not a big fan of staining wood if I can avoid it, I chose Honduras Mahogany for the turning.
+Since a fez is red and I’m not a big fan of staining wood, I chose Honduras Mahogany for the turning if I can avoid it.
 In addition to being the right color, it’s an easy wood to turn.
 I also knew I’d be able to get wide pieces.
-This was important, since I needed a 9″ x 9″ x 10″ blank.
-I was hoping to simply face glue pieces in order to get the size I needed, without having to edge glue them first.
-I was able to send the mahogany through my surface sander and face glue five pieces to get the dimensions I needed.
-I chose walnut for the base, knowing that the richness of the walnut would really stand out against the mahogany.
+This was important since I needed a 9″ x 9″ x 10″ blank.
+I hoped to face glue pieces to get the size I needed without edge gluing them first.
+I could send the mahogany through my surface sander and face glue five pieces to get the dimensions I needed.
+I chose walnut for the base, knowing that the walnut’s richness would stand out against the mahogany.

 Dimensions.
-While the mahogany was in clamps, I worked on final dimensions for the project.
-I had been told that the cremains would fit into a conventional fez, so the inside dimensions of the fez became the inside dimensions of my turning.
+While the mahogany was in clamps, I worked on the final dimensions for the project.
+I had been told that the cremains would fit into a traditional fez, so the inside dimensions of the fez became the inside dimensions of my turning.
 I wanted to maintain a 1/2″ wall thickness, so I started by measuring the inside of the fez bottom and adding 1″.

-I then divided the new outside dimension of the turning by the dimension of the real fez, which told me I was making the base of the turning about 125% larger than the real thing.
+I then divided the new outside dimension of the turning by the dimension of the real fez, which told me I was making the turning base about 125% larger than the real thing.
 I used that same proportion to determine the height of the turning and the diameter of the tapered top.
 All I had to do was take measurements from the fez and multiply them by 1.25.

 Turning the blank.
 Whenever a spindle blank is larger than 3″ x 3″, I cut the corners off before turning.
 This blank certainly qualifies.
-I centered the blank between the headstock and tailstock on the drive center and the live center.
-Then I set the tool rest and everything was good to go.
+I centered the blank between the headstock and tailstock on the drive and lived centers.
+Then I set the tool to rest, and everything went well.

 I roughed the cylinder using a 1-1/4″ spindle gouge, running the lathe at 800 rpm.